July 10, 2014 WEBINAR

-During the webinar, we will explore approaches to establishing limits for cleaning validation, specifically looking at the areas of product grouping, sampling methods, detection methods and calculating limits.
+During the webinar, we will explore approaches to establishing limits for cleaning validation, specifically looking at the following areas:

 Instructors: Paul Lopolito and Michael Gietl